ibioChile/VidalLab/Pipelines/Tomato GRNs repository/Readme.md

 Here, you will find:

-🧬 Pipelines for RNA-seq, ATAC-seq, DNase-seq, ChIP-seq, and DAP-seq data processing
+🧬 Pipelines for RNA-seq, ATAC-seq, ChIP-seq, and DAP-seq data processing

 🔄 The complete GENIE3-based GRN inference pipeline